TanukiMCP/tellurideskihotels.com/MASTER_ARTICLE_GENERATION_PROMPT.md

 - Use the `read_file` tool to open relevant CSV files from `media-library/` directory
 - **Full path:** `media-library/[category-name].csv`
 - Example: For a hotel review article, read `media-library/hotel-exteriors.csv`, `media-library/hotel-rooms.csv`, `media-library/hotel-amenities.csv`
-- Review the available images, their URLs, alt text, photographers, and verify landscape orientation (width > height)
+- Review the available images, their URLs, alt text, and photographers

 **STEP 2: SELECT 5-8 IMAGES**
 - Choose images that match your article sections